gvwilson/sensibleadventures/shapers/shapers.md

 the Director rules on whether the contest continues or whether something unusual happened.

 > **Example:**
-> Madica and Norbert are arm-wrestling.
+> Gertrude and Norwin are arm-wrestling.
-> Madica rolls 8, giving her a total of 12 (since her Strength is +4).
+> Gertrude rolls 8, giving her a total of 12 (since her Strength is +4).
-> Norbert rolls 10, giving him the same total (since his Strength is only +2),
+> Norwin rolls 10, giving him the same total (since his Strength is only +2),
 > so the Director decides that they are still locked in combat.
 > When they re-roll, they both get 11's.
 > After adding their Strengths,
-> Madica's score is higher,
+> Gertrude's score is higher,
 > so she wins.

 ## Species